 If you have been around the blog for a while, you’ll know that I can never say no to Italian food.
 As an ode to one of my favorite cuisines, I am always looking for ways to cook and share Italian dishes with my family and friends.
 (With some wine, of course!)

-This dish goes well with mashed potatoes, roasted vegetables, bruschetta, or a simple strawberry salad.
-Whether it’s for a weeknight dinner or a lunch meal-prep, these balsamic baked chicken will surely do the job.
-Every time I have this, I am so, so full but it’s so good it always leaves me wanting more.
+This dish goes well with mashed potatoes, roasted vegetables, bruschetta, or a simple Caesar salad.
+Whether it’s for a weeknight dinner or a lunch meal-prep, these balsamic baked chicken breasts will surely do the job.
+Every time I have this, I always eat way too much and am SO full but it’s too good and leaves me wanting more.

 It’s incredibly easy to make, too.
 Just season the chicken, pour the balsamic glaze over it, add the mozzarella, and off it goes into the oven.
 And the best part is that everything is done in one pan, which means there are fewer dishes to clean.
 Are you in?